jonnor/agree/README.md

 Usecases

-- NoFlo components: verifying data on inports, specifying component behavior
+- [NoFlo](http://noflojs.org) components: verifying data on inports, specifying component behavior
 - HTTP REST apis: specifying behavior, validating request, consistent error handling
-- Abstractions: multiple implementations of same interface
+- Abstractions: multiple implementations of same interface fully described

 ## Status

 **Experimental** as of March 2015.

 * Functions, method and simple class invariants work
-* The library has not been used in any real applications yet
+* Library has not been used in any real applications yet

 High-level TODO: